cloro

 People Also Search For tile grid showing 8 alternative queries beneath an organic result

-PASF is a Google SERP feature that renders a block of 6-8 alternative search queries directly beneath a clicked organic result, after the user returns to the SERP.
-The trigger is what SEOs call pogo-sticking: a click, a short dwell time, and a return to the results page.
+People Also Search For is a Google SERP feature that renders a block of 6-8 alternative search queries directly beneath a clicked organic result, after the user returns to the SERP.
+The trigger is what SEOs call pogo-sticking.
+Semrush defines it as a searcher who “quickly navigates between webpages and search engine results pages (SERPs), only spending a few seconds on the pages.”

 The mechanics matter.
 From Shopify’s PASF guide: